The300th/DarkML/README.md

 # DarkML
-Use of Machine Learning for finding a mapping between Rockstar cluster-size halo catalogues from dark-matter-only  and hydrodinamic simulations.
+Use of Machine Learning for finding a mapping between cluster-size [Rockstar](https://bitbucket.org/gfcstanford/rockstar/src/main/) halo catalogues from dark-matter-only  and hydrodinamic simulations.
 We have populated 3  dark matter only halo catalogues with  baryon properties from two different simulations: the Multidark Planck simualtion (MDPL2)  box_size=1 Gpc h^{-1} and the UNIT simulation box_size = 1Gpc h^{-1}  with 2048^{3} (UNITSIM2048) and 4096^{3} (UNITSIM4096) particles.
 We have uploaded csv files containing the generated data and also the trained XGBoost model for the user's convenience.
 ## Dependences
 * [XGBoost](https://xgboost.readthedocs.io/en/stable/)
 * [scikit-learn](https://xgboost.readthedocs.io/en/stable/)